mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Task 2

-Create an intent listing the inventory of the store when a user asks which flavours are available.
+Create an intent named _menu-drones-cream_ listing the inventory of the store when a user asks which flavours are available.
 The inventory for Drone's Cream is Vanilla, Chocolate, Mint and Strawberry.

 The intent should respond to questions such as "What kinds of flavours do you have?" and "What ice creams do you offer?".